7. Managing Emotions

 Our emotions are a part of who we are: we have to learn to manage and accept them.
-In order to help children manage their emotions, we must set limits (for example, by forbidding them to waste food or blackmail people).
+In order to help children manage their emotions, we must set limits (for example, by forbidding them to waste food or lie).
 However, setting limits on their behavior does not mean setting limits on their feelings.

 We cannot stop children from getting angry even if they are forbidden from acting on that anger rather we can coach children in controlling their reactions.
-Sending them to their room to calm down will not prevent them from being upset and frustrated.
+Sending them to their rooms to calm down will not prevent them from being upset and frustrated.
 On the contrary, by conveying to them the idea that they must face their emotions alone, we encourage them to repress their feelings.
 When children repress their emotions, they can no longer manage them consciously, which means they are liable to resurface at any moment.

 These outbursts, when our children seem to have totally lost control of themselves, can frighten us as parents.
 Indeed, if children habitually repress their emotions, they become unable to express them verbally and rage takes over.

 Failing to acknowledge children’s emotions can prevent them from learning to exercise self-control.